learn-co-curriculum/phase-4-using-active-model-serializer/README.md

 ```

 The use of `each_serializer: MovieSummarySerializer` in our action tells the app
-to use our movie summary serializer to render each of the movies in the
+to use our custom movie summary serializer to render each of the movies in the
 collection.

 ## Conclusion